Linear time encodable binary code achieving GV bound with linear time encodable dual achieving GV bound: Proof strategy

 Our strategy, which is directly inspired by the method used to prove that $RA^m$ codes achieve this same minimum distance, is as follows.
 Recall $p_A(a,b)$ and $p_D(a,b)$, which describe the probability that a uniformly random vector of absolute weight $a$ is mapped by $A$, $D$, respectively to a vector of absolute weight $b$.
 These let us express the expected number of codewords that have weight at most $\delta^{(m)}-\eps$, a quantity which, by Markov's inequality, translates into an upper bound on the probability that a randomly sampled code fails to achieve the given distance $\delta^{(m)}-\eps$.

 We will prove this expectation asymptotically behaves like $1/\poly(n)$, proving the theorem.
-Just like with $RA^m$ codes, we prove this by splitting the computation of the expectation based on whether the weight going into the final round of the encoding (where we consider $AD$ to be one round and $DA$ to be one round) is higher or lower than $h=\log^2n$.
+Just like with $RA^m$ codes, we prove this by splitting the computation of the expectation based on the weight of a vector when entering the final round of the encoding (where we consider $AD$ to be one round and $DA$ to be one round).
+Specifically, we split based on whether the vector has a weight that is within $h:=\log^2 n$ of the endpoints $1$ and $n$ of the weight range.
 To work this out formally, let us write $d=(\delta_n-\epsilon)n$ and $A_w(code)$ for the expected number of weight $w$ codewords in the given code, e.g. $A_w(R(AD)^2)$.
 We can then upper bound the error probability we wish to bound as follows

 Note that we can write out an analogous expression for the dual code $R(AD)^m$.
 In \Cref{thm:**_negligible}, which we prove in \Cref{sec:middle-weight}, we will bound the term called $(**)$ as something negligible in $n$ for both codes, using an argument involving the spectral shape functions of the codes.
-In \Cref{thm:*_small}, which we prove in \Cref{sec:bounding-edge}, we will bound the term called $(*)$ as $\tilde O(n^{1/2-m/4}) = 1/\poly(n)$ for both codes (in fact, for one of the codes the bound will be somewhat better).
+In \Cref{thm:*_small}, which we prove in \Cref{sec:bounding-edge}, we will bound the term called $(*)$ as $\tilde O(n^{1/2-m/4}) = 1/\poly(n)$ for both codes.
 Together, we find $\mathbb{P}[R(DA)^m \text{ fails to have distance }\delta] \leq \tilde O(n^{1/2-m/4}) = 1/\poly(n)$, and the same for the dual code.
 Of course, since we want both codes to attain this distance, we take a final union bound, which technically doubles this error probability. \end{proof}